skynavga/climahw/README.md

 ```
 ## Testing

-A simple regression test may be performed by running the following from the top-level directory
+A simple regression test may be performed by running the following from the top-level directory:

 ```
 % python -m unittest discover